Apply Policy To API Instance

 Tips:

-filters=activeparameter limits results to active instances only
+• The filters=active parameter limits results to active instances only

 $ curl -X GET ${baseUrl}/apimanager/xapi/v1/organizations/{organizationId}/exchange-policy-templates?apiInstanceId=${environmentApiId}&environmentId=${environmentId}&latest=true&includeConfiguration=true \